 As it always happens, summer has passed too quickly and school is back in session.
 Thus, 56 million children across the United States will be traveling to and from school each day.
 The daily school routine is hectic for parents which means the roads will be even busier with drivers that could be distracted with other things other than paying attention to the road.
-Regardless, they are hauling the most precious cargo of all.
+Taking their eyes off the road for a split second will increase the likelihood of an incident occuring, which means it has never been more important to ensure you have the relevant insurance coverage (read this usaa auto insurance review as an example) to protect you should you find yourself involved in a collision.
+This is something that they should do as, of course, they are hauling the most precious cargo of all.
 In addition, millions of children walk and ride their bikes to school each day.
-With all of this commotion, it is more important than ever truck that drivers are more careful than ever.
+With all this commotion, it is now more important than ever for truck drivers to be extremely careful.

 It is true that most drivers do not drive in residential areas but it is also true that most schools and school buses are not located within neighborhoods.
 That’s why it’s a good idea to remember some basic rules of the road while traveling in and around school zones and school buses.
 These rules are highlighted below.
 Also, some schools may decide to make use of pedestrian safety barriers during covid to ensure that the roads and sidewalk around the school are protected and which will also help students enter the school through the proper entrances, in accordance with covid advice.